Chart Color Schemes

 Health performance in Macksville - Scotts Head is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Macksville-Scotts Head faces significant health challenges, with various conditions affecting both younger and older residents.
-The private health cover rate stands at approximately 46%, covering around 2,483 people, which is lower than the national average of 55.3%.
+Macksville-Scotts Head faces significant health challenges with various conditions affecting both younger and older residents.
+The private health cover rate stands at approximately 46%, lower than the national average of 55.3%.

-Common medical conditions include arthritis (11.4%) and mental health issues (9.1%).
-Around 58.9% of residents report no medical ailments, slightly higher than the Rest of NSW's 58.0%.
-The area has a higher proportion of seniors aged 65 and over at 29.1% (1,570 people), compared to Rest of NSW's 28.1%.
-Despite this, health outcomes among seniors are better than those in the general population.
+Arthritis and mental health issues are the most prevalent, impacting 11.4% and 9.1% of residents respectively.
+However, 58.9% report no medical ailments, similar to the Rest of NSW at 58.0%.
+The area has a higher proportion of seniors aged 65 and over, at 29.1% (1,571 people), compared to 28.1% in the Rest of NSW.
+Despite this, health outcomes among seniors are challenging but better than those for the general population.

 Frequently Asked Questions - Health